Kogi people: Spiritual beliefs

-The Kogi base their lifestyles on their belief in "Aluna" or "The Great Mother," their creator figure, who they believe is the force behind nature.
+The Kogi base their lifestyles on their belief in "Aluna" or the thoughts of "The Great Mother", their creator figure, who they believe is the force behind nature, prior to creating the universe.
+The "Mother" is called "Gaulčováng", and, beyond the creator-goddess having created the world in a primal sea based on a number of pre-existent images in her mind ("aluna"), versions diverge.
+The incestuous relationship between the "mother" and her son (Sintána), which gave way to sibling incest among their children, gave birth to humanity.
 The Kogi understand the Earth to be a living being, and see humanity as its "children."
 They say that our actions of exploitation, devastation, and plundering for resources is weakening "The Great Mother" and leading to our destruction.

-Like many other indigenous tribes, the Kogi people honor a holy mountain which they call "Gonawindua," otherwise known as Pico Cristóbal Colón.
+Like many other Indigenous tribes, the Kogi honor a holy mountain which they call "Gonawindua," otherwise known as Pico Cristóbal Colón.
 They believe that this mountain is "The Heart of the World" and they are the "Elder Brothers" who care for it.
 They also say that the outside civilization is the "Younger Brothers" who were sent away from The Heart of the World long ago.

-From birth the Kogi attune members of their society called Mamos (which means sun in Kogi), for guidance, healing, and leadership.
-The Mamos are not to be confused with shamans or curers but to be regarded as tribal priests who hold highly respected roles in Kogi society.
-Mamos undergo strict training to assume this role.
-Selected male children are taken from birth and put in a dark cave for the first nine years of their lives to begin this training.
-In the cave, elder Mamos and the child's mother care for, feed, train, and teach the child to attune to "Aluna" before the boy enters the outside world.
+From birth the Kogi attune members of their society, called mamos ("suns") or mamás, for guidance, healing, and leadership.
+The mamos are tribal priests, highly respected in Kogi society, and are not shamans or curers.
+To assume this role, Mamos undergo strict training from childhood, starting at least before the age of 5.
+It takes place in isolated, high-altitude places of a few houses or caves.
+Elder mamas care for, feed, train, and teach the child to attune to their thought before the boy enters the outside world.
+During training, the two or three novices (kuívi: "abstinent ones") are trained to overcome the dates and cycles that decide events, through abstinence in sexuality, food consumption, sleep and nightlife.

-Through deep concentration, symbolic offerings, and divination, the Mamos believe they support the balance of harmony and creativity in the world.
-It is also in this realm that the essence of agriculture is nurtured: seeds are blessed in Aluna before being planted, to ensure they grow successfully; marriage is blessed to ensure fertility; and ceremonies are offered to the different spirits of the natural world before performing tasks such as harvest and building of new huts.
+Through deep concentration, symbolic offerings, and divination, the mamos believe they support the balance of harmony and creativity in the world.
+It is also in this realm that the essence of agriculture is nurtured: seeds are blessed in Aluna before being planted, to ensure they grow successfully; marriage is blessed to ensure fertility; and ceremonies are offered to the various spirits of the natural world before tasks such as harvest and hut building.

-The Kogi Mamos have remained isolated from the rest of the world since the Spanish Conquistadors.
+Since the Spanish Conquistadors, mamos have remained isolated from the rest of the world.
 In order to preserve their traditional way of life, they rarely interact with the modern world or with outside civilization.
-Outsiders are not allowed inside their ancestral lands.
+Outsiders are not allowed in their ancestral lands.
 Only men may interact with outsiders.
-The Kogi Mamos say that the balance of the earth's ecology has been suffering due to the modern-day devastation of resources by Younger Brother.
-The Kogi Mamos in turn believe that their work as Elder Brother is instrumental in helping to prolong and protect life on earth.
+Mamos say that the balance of the earth's ecology has been suffering due to modern-day devastation of resources by Younger Brother.
+Mamos in turn believe that their work as Elder Brother is instrumental for prolonging and protecting life on earth.